I slept at Everest Base Camp

 The people who didn’t do enough strength training felt it more.
 I felt good and strong.

 Before I knew it I could see tents in Everest Base Camp and we were dropping down onto the glacier.
-I was not a big fan of that section down or up as the risk of landslide and rock fall was high.
+I was not a big fan of that section down or up as the risk of landslide and rock fall was apparent.

 Khumbu Glacier